openimis/openimis_docs/user_manual/claims/hf_claims.rst

 Once all mandatory data is entered, clicking on the ``Save`` button (:numref:`mat_save`) will save the claim.
 The user stay in the :ref:`Claim Page  <claim-page>`; a message confirming that the claim has been saved will appear on the right of the :ref:`Claim Page  <claim-page>` (:numref:`save_conf`).

 .. _save_conf:
-.. list-table:: claim save confirmation
+.. list-table:: Claim Save Confirmation

   * - .. figure:: /img/user_manual/claim.create_conf.png
         :align: center

         `Create confirmation`

     - .. figure:: /img/user_manual/claim.save_conf.png
         :align: center

         `Update confirmation`

+    - .. figure:: /img/user_manual/mat.back.png
+        :align: center

+        `Back`
+    - .. figure:: /img/user_manual/mat.print.png
+        :align: center

+        `Print`

 If mandatory data is not entered at the time the user clicks the ``Save`` button, a message will appear in the Information Panel, and the data field will take the focus (by an asterisk).

 **Printing of a claim**